KevinMolid/HabitTracker/README.md

 ## How to use habitual
 ![image](https://github.com/KevinMolid/HabitTracker/assets/97530324/3e50df66-1888-4347-bdbc-b26844d3c3ef)

-To add a habit, simply click on the "+ Add Habit" button, and a form pops up.
+To add habits, click the "+ Add Habit" button, and a form pops up.

 ![image](https://github.com/KevinMolid/HabitTracker/assets/97530324/4729205d-52fd-486c-bacd-06d330727782)

 Habit Name: Enter a name for the habit.
 Max 10 characters.
+Frequency: How often the habit should be done.
+Tracking: Set the method for tracking:
+* Binary: Simply mark the habit as done (Did you read?)
+* Number: Track a number related to the habit (How many pages did you read?)
+* Time: Track the timestamp when the habit was done (When did you read?)

 ## Known issues (Work in progress)
 * Authentication and cross-device access to data.